 The question that may come to mind here is whether talking with your doctor about carrying the genetic variant for factor V Leiden will raise your insurance rates.
 In the US, your health insurance company cannot raise your rates due to the results of a genetic test.
 That is not true, though, for life insurance companies, who may (or may not) make their rate dependent on genetic information in your electronic health records.
 Here is more information on this topic from a genetic counselor: http://patientblog.clotconnect.org/2011/08/10/thrombophilia-and-insurance/

-Activities: Events that increase the risk for someone to have a blood clot include flying on airplanes and being dehydrated.
+Events that increase the risk for someone to have a blood clot include flying on airplanes and being dehydrated.
+So drink lots of water and avoid alcohol and caffeine while flying

-Cigarettes: Smoking increases your risk for blood clots, and this would be magnified in someone with factor V Leiden.[ref]
-The risk for someone who is homozygous for the factor V Leiden variant who smokes, is overweight, and is over age 60 is quite high.[ref]
+Smoking increases your risk for blood clots, and this would be magnified in someone with factor V Leiden.[ref]

 More to read: